flutternoob/responsify/README.md

     }
 ```
 * Device pixel density = Device pixel ratio * 160.
 The Device Pixel Ratio is retrieved using MediaQuery<BR>
-* The thresholds for device screen sizes were determined by performing a search for minimum and maximum screen sizes for each device.
+* The thresholds for device screen sizes were determined by performing a search for minimum and maximum screen sizes for each device type.
   As such, you do not have to specify thresholds for device sizes<BR>

 ## Usage